Blackstone Senior Manager Among Victims In NYC's Deadliest Shooting In 25 Years

-Wesley LePatner, a senior managing director at the company and mother of two, was one of five people killed in the incident on Wednesday, July 28.
+Wesley LePatner, a senior managing director at the company and mother of two, was one of five people killed in the incident on Wednesday, July 28, at 345 Park Ave., which includes the NFL headquarters.

+Click here for a new, updated story: Young Associate At Real Estate Company Among Those Killed In NYC Mass Shooting

 “Words cannot express the devastation we feel," Blackstone said in a statement to People.
 "Wesley was a beloved member of the Blackstone family and will be sorely missed.